 We completed a Phase 1 clinical trial (MSP-2017-1096) in healthy volunteers, which was designed to assess the safety, PK profile, and cardiac pharmacology of intranasally administered etripamil in a randomized, double-blind, placebo controlled, single ascending dose trial.
 The primary objective of this trial was to determine the maximum tolerated dose or maximum feasible dose of two different formulations of etripamil administered via the nasal route in healthy, adult male subjects.
 All doses of etripamil were generally well tolerated, and there was no difference in the safety profile and PK between the two formulations of etripamil, referred to as MSP2017A and MSP2017B.
+The most commonly reported side effects were related to nasal irritation and nasal congestion.
+Tolerability areas of focus such as syncope, pre-syncope, lightheadedness, or decreases in systolic blood pressure below 90 mmHg or AV nodal blocks of second degree or worse were not reported or observed.
 The study of MSP2017A was stopped at 60 mg and MSP2017B was further studied at higher doses (105 mg and 140 mg).
 The Phase 1 results supported the selection of four doses of etripamil for Phase 2 development.
 We are using this Phase 1 data to support further clinical development of etripamil in two indications: PSVT and AFib-RVR.

 Following nasal administration of etripamil, PK analyses demonstrated rapid absorption and elimination, a dose proportional systemic exposure, or area under the curve, and maximum plasma concentration for etripamil and its primary inactive metabolite.
-These findings were consistent across a range of seven doses tested up to 140 mg The 140 mg dose was the maximal feasible dose because neither the concentration (350 mg/mL) nor the volume (200 μ L) of solution administered in each nostril could be increased.
+These findings were consistent across a range of seven doses tested up to 140 mg.
+The 140 mg dose was the maximal feasible dose because neither the concentration (350 mg/mL) nor the volume (200 μ L) of solution administered in each nostril could be increased.
 Due to these characteristics of formulation and delivery, a maximum tolerated dose of etripamil was not established.
 The figure below shows the rapid absorption via the nasal route and the rapid decrease in plasma concentration of etripamil.